cardinalitypuzzles/cardboard/dev-guide.md

 This is pretty verbose, so on my machine I added a local alias for `smallboard-manage` to `docker-compose exec web python manage.py`.
 Then `smallboard-manage test` will run tests.

-Our docker setup reads environmental variables from .env.docker.
-You can add to that file to setup integrations with Google and so on.
+Our docker setup reads environmental variables from .env as described down the page.

 #### Manual setup